Medicaid is government-funded health insurance for people with lower incomes. Nearly 60 million Americans use it. Medicaid can help if you:

 For instance, in some states, if you're disabled, you can use Medicaid no matter how much money you make.
 In other states, if you’re disabled, you may not be eligible for Medicaid coverage if your income is above a certain level.

 Your income is important when applying for Medicaid.
-States usually have a cut-off based on your income and assets.
+States usually have a cut-off based on your income.
 If you're below a certain level, you may qualify.
+Some categories of applicants, including the elderly, disabled, and children in foster care may also have to meet an asset limit, depending on their state.

 You might be eligible even if you earn more.
 Even if your income and assets are above the cut-off level, you might still get Medicaid if your medical bills are high.
 You may be able to subtract those expenses from your income.
 This is called the spend-down process.
 After you subtract costs like hospital care and doctor visits, your income will be lower and may make you eligible for Medicaid.